aalfiann/reSlim-b2b/readme.md

     $config['apikey'] = 'your api key, you can leave this blank and fill this later';
 3. Visit yourserver/reslim-b2b/test/app<br>
     For my case is http://localhost:1337/reslim-b2b/test/app
-4. You can login with default superuser account:<br>
+4. You can login with default superuser account:
-    Username : reslim<br>
+    Username : reslim
     Password : reslim
 5. All is done